Avery2/things3notionscript/README.md

-### Notes
+### Description

-- What is this?
-    - Things3 to Notion workflow.
+Things3 to Notion workflow.
 I write notes using Things3 (leveraging the [quick capture](https://culturedcode.com/things/support/articles/2249437/) feature) and use this script to migrate those notes to Notion.
 It will migrate notes in the inbox with no title, or notes with the `migrate to notion` tag.

 ### Scripts